vacary/docker/README.md

 ### Images that you can build yourself

-The following images are considered to be of minority interest and can be built using the command `docker build .` in the directory of the Dockerfile on your own computer.
+The following images are considered to be of minority interest or deprecated and can be built using the command `docker build .` in the directory of the Dockerfile on your own computer.